TOP 5 WILDLIFE RESERVES FOR SRI LANKA SAFARI HOLIDAYS

 NAMAL YUANA: ONE OF THE BEST WILDLIFE RESERVES TO VISIT WITHIN ONE DAY

-Even though Namal Uyana is not that popular among foreigners and not included in most Sri Lanka wildlife tour packages, it attracts a large number of local travellers.
-The Namal Uyana holds a rich animal and plants life with over 19 species of birds and rare species of lizards and 76 kinds of medicinal plants.
+Even though Namal Uyana is not that popular among foreigners and is not included in most Sri Lanka wildlife tour packages, it attracts a large number of local travellers.
+The Namal Uyana holds a rich animal and plant life with over 19 species of birds and rare species of lizards and 76 kinds of medicinal plants.

 SRI LANKA SAFARI HOLIDAYS IN A MAN-MADE FOREST